fairmath/fherma-challenges/ibm-substring-matching/description.md

 -   **level_budget**: the bootstrapping procedure needs to consume a few levels to run.
 This parameter is used to call  `EvalBootstrapSetup`.
 Default value is [4,4].

-### Lattigo

-If the project is built using the Lattigo library, a Makefile is expected in the root directory of the project.
-Check out the project's template  [on GitHub](https://github.com/Fherma-challenges/parity/tree/main/lattigo/app).

 ## Command-line interface for application testing